Components of State Anti-Bullying Laws and Regulations

 - Requirements to establish a site-based committee responsible for coordinating the school bullying prevention program;

-- Procedures for reporting and investigations, including a procedure for anonymous reporting;
+- Procedures for mandatory reporting and prompt investigation, including a procedure for anonymous reporting;

 - Requirements to develop a plan for a system of supervision in non-classroom areas;

-- Statements of disciplinary consequences for violation of the policy;
+- Disciplinary consequences for violation of the policy;

-- Requirements for the parent of a target of perpetrator of bullying to be notified when a report is made;
+- Requirements for the parent of a target or perpetrator of bullying to be notified when a report is made;

 - Statements prohibiting retaliation following a report of bullying;